EU urges Serbia to mend Kosovo ties, criticizes Turkey

 “The situation regarding the respect of fundamental rights on the ground continues to be the source of serious preoccupation,” it said.

-Rights to liberty, security, fair trial and freedom of expression, assembly and association were of particular concern.
+It listed the rights to liberty and security and to a fair trial, as well as the freedom of expression, assembly and association, as areas of particular concern.

 As a consequence of government policies, it said, self-censorship by the media was increasingly widespread.

-“We are extremely disappointed with this year’s EU progress report, especially the part on political criteria,” he said.

-Almost 100 journalists are in prison in Turkey, as well as thousands of activists, lawyers, politicians, military officers and others.
-Most are accused of plots against the government or support for outlawed Kurdish militants.

-The Commission criticized Ankara for poor cooperation with the EU in the second half of this year, as EU member Cyprus has held the bloc’s rotating presidency.
+The Commission criticized Ankara for poor cooperation with the EU during the second half of this year, as EU member Cyprus has held the bloc’s rotating presidency.

 Turkey’s EU path is complicated by Cyprus, divided between Greek Cypriot and Turkish parts.
 Only Ankara recognizes the northern part of the island as a sovereign state.

-Additional reporting by Aleksandar Vasovic in Belgrade, Can Sezer and Ayla Jean Yackley in Istanbul; Editing by Zoran Radosavljevic and Andrew Roche
+Additional reporting by Aleksandar Vasovic in Belgrade; Editing by Zoran Radosavljevic and Andrew Roche